yuvalmGS/gigaspaces-wiki-jekyll/xap97net/jvm-configuration.markdown

 # Jvm Location

 GigaSpaces XAP.NET is bundled with depanlinkOracle JDK 7 update 17tengahlinkhttp://www.oracle.com/technetwork/java/javase/downloads/index-jsp-138363.htmlbelakanglink, aiming to save .NET users the hassle of downloading and installing Java.
-However, it is quite simple to bind it to a different JVM (For a list of supported JVMs refer to [Supported Platforms|XAP95:Supported Platforms]).
+However, it is quite simple to bind it to a different JVM (For a list of supported JVMs refer to depanlinkSupported Platformstengahlinkhttp://wiki.gigaspaces.com/wiki/display/XAP95/Supported+Platformsbelakanglink).

 If you haven't installed XAP.NET yet, you can instruct the installer to use an existing JVM:
 1. Start XAP.NET installation.
 Review and accept the license.